tylerharter/cs320/s21/p5/README.md

 Yes, those aren't quite real IP addresses, as explained in the next section...

-### 2. `country` Command
+### 2. `region` Command

-This command has two parts: sorting and adding a new country column.
+This command has two parts: sorting and adding a new region column.
 As explained why later, the sorting will come first.

 It's OK if you read in the complete CSV, then sort,